hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 ## Reference

+### Validating DID Doc Content

+Validation of the DID Document Content should be as minimal as possible.
+Minimal validation of the document content should ensure basic construction of a full DID Document while enabling usage of DID Document features not yet standardized or conceived.
+Overly strict validation would require code and network updates to allow such new features to be used on Indy Networks.

+DID Doc Content should be validated as follows:
+- Content is a JSON string (enforced by transaction operation schema)
+- Content must not include id at root of the object
+- Content must not include any nested objects with an id ending in <nym>#verkey

 ### Resolving by versionId and versionTime

-As described in [Indy DID Method 10.3.1 DID Versions](https://hyperledger.github.io/indy-did-method/#did-versions), this method allows for the resolution of a particular version of a DID based on `versionId` (corresponding to a transaction sequence number) or on `versionTime` (corresponding to a transaction timestamp).
+As described in [Indy DID Method 10.3.1 DID Versions](https://hyperledger.github.io/indy-did-method/#did-versions), the Indy DID Method allows for the resolution of a particular version of a DID based on `versionId` (corresponding to a transaction sequence number) or on `versionTime` (corresponding to a transaction timestamp).

 Indy natively supports retrieving transactions by sequence number using `GET_TXN`.
 Indy also supports retrieving the state of a NYM at a particular point in time; however, this is not exposed directly in any read transactions but `GET_TAA` where it is used to check the value of the TAA at a given point in time.